hanselviva/v4/content/projects/ReactOldPortfolio.md

 showInProjects: true
 ---

-I made my previous portfolio as a highly responsive website built with React.js, react-particles, Material-UI and react-parallax.
+I made my first ever portfolio as a highly responsive website built with React.js and MaterialUI.